Getting a visa for your partner to live in the UK

 If you get one of these benefits, you'll just need to show that you receive enough money to look after your dependant - this is called ‘adequate maintenance’.
 How much this will be depends on your individual circumstances.
 You’ll need at least around £120 left per week after you’ve paid for your housing.
 If you have children you’ll need more than this.

 In all cases, the accommodation you will share must be ‘adequate’ and have enough space for your family.

-If your partner is from outside the EEA, and applying for a visa to stay over 6 months, they'll have to pay £400 per year for healthcare in the UK, as part of their visa application.
-This is known as the Immigration Health Surcharge.
+If your partner is from outside the EEA, and applying for a visa to stay over 6 months, they'll have to pay to use the NHS as part of their visa application.
+This is known as the 'immigration health surcharge'.

 You can find out how much the immigration health surcharge costs on GOV.UK.